Yanli-susan/yanli-susan.github.io/index.md

 ## Projects Participation

+- Financial Independence Project (CIMB): Perceptions of Financial Independence and the Role of Insurance and Financial Planning (2025)
 - Dementia Project: Assessing Cognitive Function in the Elderly Through Games (2024)
 - COVID-19 Communication and Public Compliance (2022)
 - National Natural Science Foundation of China: Health Risk Management (2020)